 Take the following proactive actions to start your solo financial journey.

 The Rest of Your Life

-In addition to a lawyer and tax advisor, your financial advisor can help you navigate through all the decisions.
+In addition to a lawyer and tax professional, your financial professional can help you navigate through all the decisions.
 Together, you can work through all of the challenges ahead to turn this new start into the beginning of a better tomorrow.

 Talk to your financial professional to help guide you through the important decisions that may follow a late-life split.

 1 “Led by Baby Boomers, Divorce Rates Climb for America’s 50+ Population,” Pew Research Center, 3/9/17.
 Most recent data available.

 2 “The Divorce Rate Is at a 40-Year Low, Unless You’re 55 or Older,” Wall Street Journal, 6/21/19.
 Most recent data available.